icmaa/vue-storefront/src/modules/icmaa-checkout/README.md

 # `icmaa-checkout` module

-Add our custom functionality for the original `checkout` module and separate logic from theme as far as possible.
+This module is a copy of the original `checkout` module extended by our functionality.

 # Config